As you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 After …

-If you’ve had an earlier version than 3.5 installed and upgraded your installation, the Link Manager would be removed, unless you have previously used it.
-If you’ve never used the Links Manager feature, however, or if your WordPress installation is new, then this function will become invisible – it will not be displayed on the menu.
+If your blog had a previously active Link Manager section, then it will still be available when your installation updates to a newer version.
+If you’ve never used Links Manager, however, or if your site installation is new, then this function will become invisible – you will not see it on the dashboard menu.

 How To Add A Link Section To WordPress